 Laredo Court Enforcement Lawyer

-A divorce is not only a major emotional undertaking, but it is also a major legal undertaking.
+A divorce is not only a major emotional undertaking, but it is also a major

 That means that after the divorce is finalized, both you and your former spouse will have legal responsibilities.
 If either of you fails to comply, a judge can compel you to.